Why blocking ads and enforcing HTTPS is a good thing.

-Over the last days, there were multiple announcements about the Chrome browser and its new features.
+Over the last few days, there were multiple announcements about the Chrome browser and its new features.
 From an integrated ad-blocker to trust warnings on websites with no HTTPS encryption.
 But what is all the fuzz really about?

 Is the Chrome team trying to remove my income from the ad campaigns on my website?
 In short: No, they don’t!
-Google Chromes new feature targets advertisement, which redirects the user’s focus away from the content of the page.
+Google Chrome’s new feature targets advertisement, redirecting the user’s focus away from the page’s content.
 In case your website is using normal ad displays, they won’t be affected by the new features in any way.
-So-called “tab-unders” are examples of advertisements that will be blocked, starting with the release of Google Chrome 64.
+So-called “tab-under” are examples of advertisements that will be blocked, starting with the release of Google Chrome 64.
 They represent all kinds of ads, which open up new tabs without asking the user and redirect the user to this new tab.
 While a user can only close the newly opened tab to get back to the original site, these advertisement tabs either won’t open at all, or the user will get a UI dialogue to ask for permission.
-Besides “tab-unders”, also animated and intrusive ads will be blocked.
+Besides “tab-under,” also animated and intrusive ads will be blocked.

 Ok, so I still can rely on my ad-campaign income, but what about the enforcement of SSL encryption on my website?

 Way back in 2014, Google started to improve the ranking of websites that provide SSL encryption compared to pages that do not.
-Since then, the percentage of encrypted website traffic through the Chrome browser increased to 68 per cent on windows and even 78 per cent on mac.
+Since then, the percentage of encrypted website traffic through the Chrome browser increased to 68 percent on windows and 78 percent on mac.
 Starting in July 2018, Chrome will mark websites as “not secure” if they do not provide any SSL encryption.
 But what does it mean to be “not secure”?